dashpilot/svelte-5-ssr/README.md

 -   supports nested components
 -   supports runes
 -   supports style tags inside components, and inlines them into the head
+-   no need for Vite or Rollup: all compilation happens server-side

 ## How to run